 Dr. Tom Gladfelter is a Chicago, IL physician who specializes in family medicine.
 Dr. Gladfelter is a graduate of Kaohsiung Medical University.
 He honors several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.

 Dr. Nathan McLaughlin's specialty is family medicine.
 He studied medicine at Virginia Commonwealth University (VCU) School of Medicine.
-He accepts Blue Shield, Health Net, and Anthem are among the insurance carriers that Dr. McLaughlin takes.
+He takes Blue Shield, Health Net, and Anthem are among the insurance carriers that Dr. McLaughlin takes.
 He speaks Spanish.

 Dr. Evelyn Basco practices family medicine in Chicago, IL.
 Dr. Basco is an in-network provider for Blue Cross/Blue Shield, Blue Shield, and Health Net, as well as other insurance carriers.
 She studied medicine at the University of the East, Ramon Magsaysay Memorial Medical Center.
 She speaks Filipino.

 Dr. Maria Cisneros practices family medicine.
 She attended medical school at the University of Illinois College of Medicine.
 Dr. Cisneros is an in-network provider for several insurance carriers, including Blue Shield, Health Net, and Blue Cross/Blue Shield.